MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 (d) With respect to any other determination under this policy:

-(1) If you and we fail to agree on any determination not covered by sections 23(a) and (c), the disagreement may be resolved through mediation.
+(1) If you do not agree with any determination not covered by sections 23(a) and (c), the disagreement may be resolved through mediation.
 To resolve any dispute through mediation, you and we must both:

 (i) Agree to mediate the dispute;